 To fall away from faith, to deny Christ and his love, is the most terrible thing that can happen to us.
 We are all weak and can fall into sin unless we are protected by the goodness of God.
-But our love and our confession to Christ should stand unshaken as the deepest thing in our hearts.
+But our love and our confession of Christ should stand unshaken as the deepest thing in our hearts.

 Christ is the ultimate voice in our hearts.
 We can never deny this.
 If we look into the depths of our hearts, we will find him.
-We may forget everything else, but not our love to him, our confession to him, our longing for him and our dedication to him.
+We may forget everything else, but not our love to him, our confession of him, our longing for him and our dedication to him.
 Christ alone can save us.
 He is perfect, forgiving love.
 Everything depends on this one thing: do you believe in him?
 Do you love him?

 What good is lamenting our sin?
 Only one thing matters – that we believe in Christ and that we love and trust him.
 If we now feel how the whole unhappy world is going to pieces and what an illusion such words as love, peace, and justice are, then we know there is only one true Man, who called himself the Son of Man, the Child of Man.
 For us, only Christ remains.